 To make the cake

 - Add all the wet ingredients to a large mixing bowl and mix until there are no lumps.
-Add all the dry ingredients (sift them first if they are very lumpy) to the bowl and mix until there are no pockets of flour or wet ingredients.
+Add all the dry ingredients to the bowl and mix until there are no pockets of flour or wet ingredients.
 Be careful to not overmix the batter!

 - Pour the batter into your cake tin.
 Bake for 30 minutes or until you can insert a skewer or toothpick in the middle and it comes out clean.
 Allow the cake to cool in the tin.

 To make the frosting